frodare/addon-redux/README.md

 ![Redux Addon](docs/addon-redux-header.png)

-Storybook Redux Addon aids in using redux backed components in your stories in [Storybook](https://storybook.js.org).
+`addon-redux` is a [Storybook](https://storybook.js.org) addon that helps when building stories using components that use redux state.

 Ideally stories are only needed for non-redux connected components, not containers.
 However, when writing stories for components of a redux application, it is common for the components to have conatiners as children which causes problems.
-This is where the Redux Addon helps out by providing a decorator and helpful panels to support container components.
+This is where `addon-redux` helps out by providing a decorator and helpful panels to support container components.

 This documentation is for version 2, [click here](docs/v1/README.md) for information on setting up version 1.